-- The General Fund is the general operating fund of the City and is the City's only major governmental fund.
-It is used to account for all financial resources except those required to be accounted for in another fund. - In 2016, Management of the City determined that the use of the City's Capital Projects Fund was no longer necessary and a resolution was made to discontinue use and presentation of this fund in the City's financial statements.
+• The General Fund is the general operating fund of the City and is the City's only major governmental fund.
+It is used to account for all financial resources except those required to be accounted for in another fund.

 Proprietary Funds